 Henry Orbit: Now, now, Mr. Coward.
-Er, I mean Mr. Jetson, there’s lots of other work around.
-Why, I got a third cousin who’s making out really well on Mars.
+Er, I mean Mr. Jetson, there’s lots of other workarounds.
+Why I got a third cousin who’s making out well on Mars.

 George Jetson: I don’t think I could take Mars, Henry.
-I hear those little green bosses are murder.
+I hear those little green bosses are murdering.